 If you still go out on a regular basis, taking a few weekend nights to yourself is perfectly fine.
 There are only two days now for us to get all our errands and extra things we do done (Saturday and Sunday).
 Most of us go into work early and leave work late during the week, barely leaving any time for the gym – nevermind errands.
 And if we’re hungover all the time during the weekend, how are we supposed to get anything done?
 We can’t.

 Life isn’t like it was in college anymore.
 We know that.
 Meaning that staying in sometimes is fine.
 Work is tiring.
 Errands are necessary.
-And rest is essential to avoiding illness (which you can’t have right now… work is just too crazy!).
-Sometimes even if we want to go out, none of our friends will be able to… so we are forced to stay in away.
+And rest is essential to avoiding illness (which you can’t have right now – work is just too crazy!).
+Sometimes even if we want to go out, none of our friends will be able to, so we are forced to stay in anyway.
 In order to get over comparing your new life to your college life, forget about FOMO (it doesn’t exist)… make sure you’re going out at least a few times a month (you should try to go out at least once a weekend, but obviously this can’t always happen – especially if you have to work on the weekend – sigh)… rest up so you don’t get sick… and have fun being young.
 Know that it is okay to stay in sometimes.
-As long as you’re still having fun, don’t get depressed thinking that you’re ‘so boring now’ and that ‘your life sucks.’
+As long as you’re still having fun and don’t get depressed thinking that you’re ‘so boring now’ and that ‘your life sucks.’
 You’re not boring and your life doesn’t suck.
 You’re in you twenties.
 Live it up… with a few breaks here and there!